 My work is in graphite.
 I win in one way because black and white images don’t clash.
 I lose in another because black and white art has less value.
 It’s all about compromise.

-How to Construct Your Composition
+How to Construct a Strong Composition

 You’ve probably read about the rule of thirds.
 If not, you’ve doubtless seen the grid that appears in the viewfinder of your camera.
 The idea is to align the focal point or horizon along the grid lines to find a pleasing balance.